 Since the 1980s, bat variant rabies viruses have emerged as the dominant source associated with indigenous human deaths in the United States.
 Of the 34 naturally acquired bat-associated human cases of rabies in the United States between 1990 and 2007, 8 reported confirmed or probable bat bite, 15 reported physical contact with a bat but no bite was documented and 11 did not report a bat encounter.
 Bats were the most frequently reported rabid animal in California in 2020 as they have been each year since 2000.
 During the last 20 years bats have accounted for 62 to 95 percent of all rabid animals identified in California.
 According to the data from California Department of Public Health, 1,190 rabid bats were identified in California from 2015 to 2020, with 16 rabid bats identified in San Mateo County during that time period.
-Bats are considered a high-risk species as they can harbor and transmit the rabies virus. often without people even knowing they were exposed.
+Bats are considered a high-risk species as they can harbor and transmit the rabies virus, often without people even knowing they were exposed.
 Bite marks from bats are very small and often go unnoticed.
-Individuals who find a bat in their room when they awake, or see a bat in the room of an unattended child, mentally impaired or intoxicated person, should seek medical advice and have the bat tested, if possible, even in the absence of an obvious bite wound.
-Patients who develop bat-associated rabies usually present with atypical features, including neuropathic pain, sensory or motor deficits, choreiform movements of the bitten limb, cranial nerve palsies, myoclonus and seizures.
+Individuals who find a bat in their room when they awake or see a bat in the room of an unattended child, mentally impaired or intoxicated person, should seek medical advice and have the bat tested, if possible, even in the absence of an obvious bite wound.
+Many local bat species are small and can inflict tiny bites that heal quickly.
+Such small bites can still transmit rabies.
+Therefore, never assume that the lack of a visible bite wound rules out a bat bite.
+It is crucial that any bats found indoors in a home, or in areas where people or pets could have had contact or were sleeping, are not discarded, or released.
+This includes bats that could have been around children or individuals with disabilities.
+Any bat in this scenario should be reported to the Peninsula Humane Society at 650-340-7022 so the bat can be retrieved and tested for rabies.
+If the bat is released or discarded, the opportunity to test it is lost.
+Patients who develop bat-associated rabies usually present with atypical features, including neuropathic pain, sensory or motor deficits, choreiform movements of the bitten limb, cranial nerve palsies, myoclonus, and seizures.

 After entry to the central nervous system, rabies causes an acute, progressive encephalomyelitis.
-The incubation period usually ranges from 1 to 3 months after exposure, but can range from days to years.
+The incubation period usually ranges from 1 to 3 months after exposure but can range from days to years.
 Rabies is associated with the highest case fatality rate of any infectious disease, and there is no proven effective medical treatment after the development of clinical signs.
-Patients who don't receive prophylaxis prior to the onset of clinical symptoms usually do not survive.
-Two patients survived after being treated with the so-called "Milwaukee protocol" in the United States, but the treatment protocol failed in several other reports.
+Patients who don't receive prophylaxis prior to the onset of clinical symptoms usually do not survive